wp-plugins/cpt-onomies/readme.txt

 Tags: custom post types, post, types, post type, tax, taxonomy, taxonomies, cpt-onomy, cpt-onomies Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-A CPT-onomy is a taxonomy built from a custom post type, using post titles to assign taxonomy relationships just as you would assign taxonomy terms.
+A CPT-onomy is a taxonomy built from a custom post type, using the post titles as the taxonomy terms.

 == Description ==

-*CPT-onomies* is a WordPress plugin designed for anyone wishing to utilize the power of custom post types.
-Featuring a full-fledged interface, CPT-onomies allows you to create custom post types and register CPT-onomies **without touching one line of code!**
+*CPT-onomies* is a WordPress plugin that allows you to use your custom post types as taxonomies without having to manage your "terms" in two places.
+CPT-onomies does all of the work, allowing you to create custom post types and register CPT-onomies **without touching one line of code!**

+*If you're already using a plugin, or theme, that creates custom post types, don't worry, CPT-onomies is all-inclusive.* **Any registered custom post type can be used as a CPT-onomy.**

 = What Is A CPT-onomy? =

-A CPT-onomy is a taxonomy built from a custom post type, using post titles to assign taxonomy relationships just as you would assign taxonomy terms.
+A CPT-onomy is a taxonomy built from a custom post type, using the post titles as the taxonomy terms.

-*If you're already using a plugin, or theme, that creates custom post types, don't worry, CPT-onomies is all-inclusive.
-Any registered custom post type can be used as a CPT-onomy.*

 = Is CPT-onomy An Official WordPress Term? =